 Let’s Figure Out Which Days Are Worth Building Your Trip Around

-Between Quema del Diablo, Santo Tomás, Christmas, and New Year’s, December moves fast.
-If you want help deciding what to prioritize for your dates, just reach out and tell me what you’re hoping to see.
+Between Quema del Diablo, Ciudad Vieja, Santo Tomás, Christmas, and New Year’s, December moves fast.
+I can help you decide what to prioritize for your dates.

 WHERE TO GO